juitindev/retinalsim/paper.md

 uses a different raphe transition strategy.
 These differences do not meaningfully affect the predicted phosphene shapes at clinically relevant parameter ranges.

+# Research impact statement

+RetinalSim enables three categories of research activity: (1) rapid prototyping of image encoding strategies for epiretinal prostheses without requiring the full pulse2percept dependency stack, (2) classroom and clinical education through the interactive web interface, which allows non-programmers to explore how implant parameters affect visual outcomes, and (3) patient-specific outcome prediction by loading individual $\rho$ and $\lambda$ parameters fitted from phosphene drawing data.
+The Docker deployment option allows institutions to host the simulator internally for research or teaching without per-user software installation.

+# AI usage disclosure

+This project was developed with assistance from Claude (Anthropic, Claude Opus 4), which was used for code generation, refactoring, test scaffolding, documentation drafting, and paper authoring.
+All AI-assisted outputs were reviewed, edited, and validated by the human author, who made all core design decisions including model architecture, equation implementation, and validation methodology.

 # Acknowledgements